C++23: deducing “this” into Rust traits

 There are always caveats

-Honestly, as often as C++ features come out of the oven half-baked, EOP comes surprisingly complete.
-It’s just a shame that it can’t be used in constructors or destructors, but that doesn’t affect the “trait” construct.
+As often as C++ features come out of the oven half-baked, EOP comes surprisingly complete.
+It’s a shame that it can’t be used in constructors or destructors, but that doesn’t affect the “trait” construct.
+A small issue is that implementing a trait but not all of the required methods is not an error by itself – it only becomes one when the unimplemented method is called.

 • The only compiler that supports EOP is MSVC.